charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ```java
 public class_for simu_comp_as_worker Launcher { //(...) }
 ```
 "class_for" is used to keep class concept, while maintaining clprolf's philosophy.
 So we would need a memory object (with his methods) which would be a simulation of a real world object, and we would have to first create a class for ('class_for') it.
-Or we could need a memory object and his methods, which would be a simulation of a computer worker, and we would create a class for ("class_for") it. "class_for" is optional.
+Or we could need a memory object and his methods, which would be a simulation of a computer as worker, and we would create a class for ("class_for") it. "class_for" is optional.
 "class_for" is user-friendly, to not forget the class stage, and is designed to be used by those who wants to clearly notice the mold aspect in oop.
 It can be used as often as we want, instead of directly precise the role, and it is just as effective.

 ### THE OBJECT ROLES: A METHOD FOR DESIGNING OUR OBJECTS